 3 more positive coronavirus cases in India, total goes up to 34: Health ministry

-The ministry also said more that 150 people, who had come in contact with two American nationals who tested positive for coronavirus in Bhutan and had toured various placed in India, have been put under Integrated Disease Surveillance Programme (IDSP).
+The ministry said more than 150 people, who had come in contact with two American nationals who tested positive for coronavirus in Bhutan and had toured various places in India, have been put under Integrated Disease Surveillance Programme (IDSP).
+Also, 108 swab samples of Indians in Iran were received on Saturday morning.
+This sample arrived on a Mahan Air flight from Tehran.
+The flight went back with many Iranian nationals.

+The samples are being tested at the laboratory in AIIMS, the health ministry said.
+Six scientists from the Indian Council of Medical Research (ICMR) have been stationed in Iran.
+Equipment and reagents, worth approximately Rs 10 crore have been dispatched to enable them to set up a laboratory there, the ministry said.

+It also said that 7,26,122 passengers from 7,108 flights have been screened at airports.
+Between Friday morning and Saturday, 73,766 passengers from 573 flights have been screened.
+Fifty-two laboratories for testing novel coronavirus are now operational across the country.
+An additional 57 labs have been provided with Viral Transport Media and swabs for sample collection, the ministry said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)